The Communicator

 3. Clarity about the future—why a company is such a great place to be a part of.

 An internship should be a fun learning experience.
-Consider hosting social events and outings for your intern to improve overall performance.
+To improve overall performance, consider hosting social events and outings for your intern.

-By being thoughtful and deliberate in the creation and implementation of your internship program, you can create a rewarding experience for not only your intern but also for your team and your organization as well.
+By being thoughtful and deliberate in creating and implementing your internship program, you can create a rewarding experience for not only your intern but also your team and your organization.

 Above all, treat your intern with respect, value their ideas and contributions, and make them feel like a welcome and integral part of your team.